MAPC/massbuilds-legacy/README.md

 - :calendar: __Longitudinal area studies__ that show a picture of the recent past and near future.
 - :earth_americas: __Opportunity identification__ to help developers discover potential opportunities.
 - :parking: __Parking utilization data__, to help developers support a right-sized parking ratio for their proposed developments.
-- __Integrations__ with other development & property web services, as well as common applications like Slack.
+- :link: __Integrations__ with other development & property web services, as well as common applications like Slack.
-- __Public API and Webhooks__, to enable custom integrations.
+- :left_right_arrow: __Public API and Webhooks__, to enable custom integrations.

 ### Contact